Old City Seaport Festival Activities

 Come down to Penn's Landing at 5:00 p.m. on Friday, October 10 to watch the majestic Parade of Boats as they arrive up the Delaware River.
 Visitors can watch the Parade of Boats for free on the Landing.

-On Saturday, October 11 and Sunday, October 12, at 4:00 p.m., pirates will take over the landing for a Pirate Battle featuring swashbuckling fun on land and sea.
+On Saturday, October 11 and Sunday, October 12, at 4:00 p.m., pirates will take over the landing for a Pirate Battle featuring swashbuckling fun.
 With mock cannons firing and family-friendly insults hurled, the much-anticipated pirate battle is always a crowd-pleaser.
 Pirate attire is encouraged, but not required.
 Please leave real weapons at home.
 After the battle, visitors can purchase a River Tour ticket to enjoy a sunset sail.

 MetroKids Pirate's Lair

 Located inside the Museum, the MetroKids Pirate's Lair is filled with swashbucklin fun!

 Grab the kids and head over to the kids lounge located in the Education Center on the Museum's second floor.
 There will be Pirate Improve and root beer for the kiddos!

 Be sure to leave some time for shopping.
 Throughout the Festival grounds craft vendors will be selling hand-crafted items.
 Additionally, non-profit organizations will have information booths, creating awareness for their mission.

 See how ship crews live and work aboard.
 During Festival hours, climb aboard the Tall Ships for deck tours and enjoy talking with ship crews.

 Antique and Classic Boat Society Wooden Boat Show